Skip to content

 When to use mypy

 Use mypy when you want to catch type-related bugs before runtime by adding static type checking to a Python project.
 It is the most established Python type checker with broad ecosystem support, making it a reliable default for projects that are adopting type annotations incrementally.
-For faster checking or tighter VS Code integration, consider pyright; for an emerging alternative from the creators of ruff, see ty.
+For faster checking or tighter VS Code integration, consider pyright; for an emerging alternative from the creators of Ruff, see ty.

 Key Features